giantswarm/pawel-flux-poc/README.md

 	--prune=true
 ```

 This is again because `spec.serviceAccountName` is required but not set.
-Let's fix it and set the SA created with /universe/ which has /edit/ role bound:
+Let's fix it and set the SA created with _universe_ [which has _edit_ role bound](/universe/orgs-rbac.yaml#L12-L18):
 ```bash
 flux --context="kind-kind" --namespace="org-a" \
 	create kustomization universe \